pymae/pymae.github.io/about.md

 <p>Visit his <a href="https://www.linkedin.com/in/alexander-kenan" target="_blank">LinkedIn page here</a></p>

 Questions?
 Comments?
 Got ideas for new programs?
-Email me at pythonforengineering(at)gmail.com or use the `enhancement` flair in the Issues section of the [GitHub repository](https://github.com/alexkenan/pymae).
+Email them to pythonforengineering(at)gmail.com or use the `enhancement` flair in the Issues section of the [GitHub repository](https://github.com/alexkenan/pymae).